google/codeworld/web/help/GuideUnit1.md

 project needs *exactly one* definition for the `program` variable.
 This is where the computer will look for a description of the program it should run.
 Sometimes, like in the very first program you wrote, this is the only definition you need.
-But usually, you will use other variables that the computer doesn't know *in* your definition of CodeWorld.
+But usually you will use other variables that the computer doesn't know *in* your definition of `program`.
 Just like you might if you were studying, the computer will look up those words, too.
-And if their definitions use more words the computer doesn't know, it will look up *those* words, and so on until it understands everything.
+If their definitions use more words the computer doesn't know, it will look up *those* words, and so on, until it understands everything.

 Remember: a definition only matters if the variable you're defining is